koyeb/example-rust-actix-with-websockets/readme.md

 Actix is a high-performance web framework for Rust.
 It is a framework that provides a simple, yet powerful, way to build web applications.
 In our case, we'll be using it for two things:

-1. Serving HTML to users -- this will be for the main page of our application.
+1. Serving HTML to users; This will be for the main page of our application.
 It is how users will start the speed test and see the results.
-2. Serving test files over a WebSocket connection -- this will be for performing the speed test.
+2. Serving test files over a WebSocket connection; This will be for performing the speed test.

 In `src/main.rs`, let's create a basic web server that will serve the `index.html` file from the `static` folder: